 An independent panel of experts on Tuesday harshly criticized the World Health Organization (WHO) for its handling of the Ebola crisis in West Africa.

-“At present, WHO does not have the capacity or organizational culture to deliver a full emergency public health response,” the panel wrote in the 28-page report.
+“At present, WHO does not have the capacity or organizational culture to deliver a full emergency public health response,” the panel wrote in the

 The experts — led by Dame Barbara Stocking, former chief executive of Oxfam — identified bureaucracy and politics as the root cause of the poorly managed response.